yuhonas/zsh-ansimotd/README.md

   limit the output speed, to emulate the feel of the slower output.

   Set `ANSI_MOTD_RATE_LIMIT_OUTPUT` to eg `8k` to limit data rate to 8192 bps.
+* `rar` / `unrar` an unpacker for the proprietary archive file format sometimes used for storing ANSI art files.

 ### Install using your favourite plugin manager or not